wolfinch/wolfinch/README.md

 * Supports cross exchange, cross pair trading (Using signals and indicators on one exchange/trading-pair to make trading decision on another exchange/trading-pair)
 * Restartability (of live trading, backtesting, genetic optimizer)

-## Using Wolfinch

-### Running natively

-Starting the bot is fairly straight forward.
-Install the required packages and run one of the following command based on the intended mode.

-A few examples below covers most startup modes:
-* Fresh start:
-    `Wolfinch.py --config <config.yml>`
-* Import historic data and exit:
-    `Wolfinch.py --config <config.yml> --import_only`
-* Backtesting mode:
-    `Wolfinch.py --config <config.yml> --backtesting`
-* Restart from previous state:
-    `Wolfinch.py --config <config.yml> --restart`
-* Restart in Genetic Optimizer mode:
-    `Wolfinch.py --config <config.yml> --ga_restart`

-Lots of sample config files are available in config/ directory.
-Those should serve as a very good starting point.

-### Running as a Docker container

-Pull docker image from the dockerhub and run using the following command.
-Two volume mounts are required, one for the config files and other as data directory.
-The default UI port is 8080.
-In case a custom port is configured, it has to be exposed while running the container.

-`docker run -it -v config:/config  -v data:/data wolfinch:1.2.0  --config config/wolfinch_config.yml [optional-params]`

 **Read More here**:

 [Introduction-to-the-friendly-trading-bot](https://medium.com/@joe.cet/wolfinch-introduction-to-the-friendly-trading-bot-fe9281825e59)